Waterman Ormsby: Early life

 Ormsby was born in Hampton, Connecticut and became an apprentice in an engraving shop at a young age.
 In 1829, he attended the National Academy of Design in New York City.
 Upon graduating he moved to Albany, New York where he engraved over his own name for a few years then to Lancaster, Massachusetts, where he worked for the firm of Carter, Andrews & Co.
 Eventually, he settled in New York City where he founded the New York Bank Note Company and became one of the founders of the Continental Bank Note Company.

 He married Julia Ann Brainard in 1830 and they divorced in 1846.

 Engraving

 Ormsby was an excellent line engraver and was called upon for a great deal of work for bank notes were in wide use by the Government at the time of the Civil War.
-He designed the five-dollar note, intended to prevent counterfeiting and was the author of several pamphlets, including, "Cycloidal Configurations" or the Harvest of Counterfeiture, and a volume on paper-money engraving entitled, "A description of the Present System of Bank Note Engraving that was published in 1852.
+He designed the five-dollar note, intended to prevent counterfeiting and was the author of several pamphlets, including, "Cycloidal Configurations" or the Harvest of Counterfeiture, and a volume on paper-money engraving entitled, A description of the Present System of Bank Note Engraving, which was published in 1852.